wbashir/my-network/README.md

-# How strong is your LinkedIn Network - Find out with this quick tool 🚀\
+# How strong is your LinkedIn Network - Find out with this quick tool 🚀
+A tool to analyze and improve your networking strength on LinkedIn

 [![Crowdin Action](https://github.com/wbashir/my-network/actions/workflows/crowdin.yml/badge.svg)](https://github.com/wbashir/my-network/actions/workflows/crowdin.yml)
 ### Requirements